Schizoaffective Disorder vs Schizophrenia

 When you have psychotic symptoms, the experience can be challenging, frustrating, and isolating.
 Nevertheless, seeking appropriate treatment and getting professional support can help you become a community member and lead a fulfilled life.
 But for that, the right diagnosis is necessary.
 Statistics by the World Health Organization show that schizophrenia affects about 1 in 300 people, a rate of 0.32 percent.

 In comparison, schizoaffective disorder affects far fewer people because of its similarity with schizophrenia and bipolar disorder.
 This can lead to inaccurate diagnosis and, consequently, improper care.
-Let’s look at the differences between schizoaffective disorder and schizophrenia to understand its symptoms, diagnosis, and treatment.
+Let’s look at the differences between schizoaffective disorder and schizophrenia to understand its symptoms, diagnosis, and treatment provided at URP Behavioral Health.

 Schizoaffective Disorder